Weekly Update

 Feed My Starving Children

 Feed My Starving Children (FMSC) is a Christian organization that specifically targets hunger in children around the world.
 FMSC partners with faith, health care, humanitarian, and educational organizations to get food to the recipients with little government involvement.
 Because of their unique and wise structure, FMSC food has been donated to over 70 countries through hundreds of partner organizations, and more than 99% of the food has arrived safely (which is highly unusual in some of these countries).
 Food scientists from Cargill, General Mills, and Pillsbury teamed up to create a food product that is culturally acceptable, cheap to produce, easy to package, easy for recipients to safely cook and eat, easy to digest, and has the essential vitamins/minerals and proteins/carbs that malnourished children need.
 This dry food is packaged and sealed by volunteer groups across our country.
-The Marshfield community is hosting a MobilePack Event with FMSC at Zion United Methodist Church on April 6.
+The Marshfield community is hosting a MobilePack Event with FMSC at Zion United Methodist Church on April 25-26.
 Many church groups, family groups, and business teams will be signing up for shifts to pack meals.
-Our High School students will be packing meals for two hours on April 25.
+Our 9, 11 and 12th grade students will be packing meals for two hours on April 25.
+PERMISSION SLIPS WERE DUE MONDAY, APRIL 14!

 MACE (Marshfield Area Career Expo)